 Thirteen years into my career, I had built a CARF-accredited behavioral health agency, was a foster parent, a community leader, and the person everyone called when something needed to get done.

-And every night I woke up at 2am in complete panic.
+And every night I woke up at 3am in complete panic.

-I tried to solve it the way high performers solve everything.
-It didn't work.
 So I walked away from the agency, the roles, the responsibilities.
 I thought once I did, I'd feel better.

-I walked away.
+I didn't.
 The burnout remained.

-What I learned in that process — about the nervous system, about perimenopause, about what actually drives burnout and anxiety in midlife women — became the foundation of the work I do now.
+Desperation is a useful teacher and what I learned in that process — about the nervous system, about perimenopause, about what actually drives burnout and anxiety in midlife women — became the foundation of the work I do now.

 How I work: